 Although latex is a very durable material, it can be damaged by jumping or sitting on the edge of the mattress.
 Even if the latex foam doesn´t get damaged by excessive pressure produced by jumping, it can still affect the covers, stitches and batting, making the mattress less comfortable and durable in the long run.

 Exposure to sunlight can cause latex to break down over time.
-Apart from heating the mattress, ultraviolet rays can also cause fading and discoloration.
-If you must store your mattress in a sunny room, make sure to cover it with a sheet or a towel to protect it from the sun’s rays.
+Besides heating the mattress, ultraviolet rays can also cause fading and discoloration.
+If you must store your mattress in a sunny room, cover it with a sheet or a towel to protect it from the sun’s rays.

-Your best bed is to keep it in a room with curtains drawn most of the day, especially on sunny days.
+Your best bet is to keep it in a room with curtains drawn most of the day, especially on sunny days.

 Excessive heat can damage latex and shorten its lifespan.
 To avoid this, keep your mattress away from heat sources such as radiators, fireplaces and electric blankets.
 Heat can also cause the latex to soften and become less comfortable.

 A good quality mattress protector will protect your mattress from moisture, dust mites and spills.
 This will help to keep it in good condition for longer.
 Use an organic cotton waterproof mattress protector.